JohnPetersen/Seeker_Hats/README.md

 TODO: Add class descriptions and sequence diagram

+#### Structure
+The software uses the Arduino .ino file standard for the setup() and loop() functions.
+The majority of the functionality is provided by classes instantiated in the setup() method and used during the loop() calls.

+- Compass: Wraps the basic Adafruit_LSM303 functionality and provides a tilt corrected heading.
+- GPS_Wrapper: Wraps the Adafruit_GPS library with logic to convert the string representation to [BAMS](http://en.wikipedia.org/wiki/Binary_Angular_Measurement_System#Binary_angles), update the local state, and send the location to the other hat.
+- Lights: Wraps the Adafruit_NeoPixel library and decides how to illuminate the lights based on the states of the two hats.
+- WorldState: A structure to hold the state of a hat.
+Encapsulates the logic for serializing a state to and from a byte array for transmitting and receiving.
+- Sector: Utility class for calculating which sector the other hat is in.

 #### Simulator
 Processing was used to simulate a second hat durring developments.
 This enabled the verification of the communications and algorithm implemenations.